luizneves01/sin-ticketing-client-php8/readme.md

 ### License

-This DOMPDF Wrapper for Laravel is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+This Sin Ticketing Client for Laravel is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)